wojciechp6/YOLOv8Unity/README.md

 ## Usage
 ### Instance Segmentation
-To use this project you need to obtain onnx version of the segmentation model and indicate it in the script.
+To run segmentation you need to obtain the onnx version of the segmentation model and indicate it in the script.
 1. Download the already converted model from [PINTO model zoo](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/345_YOLOv8) or convert it by yourself using [export command](https://docs.ultralytics.com/usage/cli/).
 2. Copy the segmentation model to *Assets*.
 3. Open *Scenes/Segmentation*.